fossabot/passdrop/README.md

 - Optionally clear clipboard whenever PassDrop is re-activated
 - "Lock in background" option to auto-lock your database after a customizable amount of time
 - Hide "Backup" group results when searching entries
-- Encrypted HTTPS communication directly with the official DropBox API for maximum security
+- Encrypted HTTPS communication directly with the official Dropbox API for maximum security

-##Commonly Requested Missing Features
+## Commonly Requested Missing Features

 - File attachment viewing and sharing
 - Option to visually mark or hide expired entries
 - Add files from other apps via file sharing
-- Ability to unlink DropBox and keep local databases
+- Ability to unlink Dropbox and keep local databases
 - Key file authentication
 - Better UTF16/international character support
 - KeePass 2.x database support